 Disclaimer: CoinTracker is provided for informational purposes only.
 This service is not intended to substitute for tax, audit, accounting, investment, financial, nor legal advice.
 For financial, tax, or legal advice please consult your own professional.
 The information on CoinTracker is subject to change without notice.
 All information is provided "as is."
 CoinTracker disclaims any responsibility for the accuracy or adequacy of any positions taken by you in your tax returns.
 Please see our full disclaimer.

 Additionally, if any of your cryptocurrency assets were lost or stolen, you will want to complete Form 4684 (Casualties and Theft — note this is only allowed before 2018).
 If you held $10,000 or more on a foreign exchange (non-US based) at any time during the tax year, you need to file a FBAR.
-If you held more than $75,000 on a foreign exchange during the tax year, then you must additionally file a Form 8938 (Statement of Specified Foreign Financial Assets, a.k.a FATCA) if, on a foreign exchange, you held either more than $75,000 (at any time during the tax year) or more than $50,000 (on the last day of the tax year).
+If you held more than $75,000 on a foreign exchange (at any time during the tax year) or more than $50,000 (on the last day of the tax year), then you must additionally file a Form 8938 (Statement of Specified Foreign Financial Assets, a.k.a FATCA).
 If you underpaid your quarterly taxes for capital gains, then you will want to complete a Form 2210 (Underpayment of Estimated Tax by Individuals, Estates, and Trusts).